MRColorR/wagtail/README.md

 | Wagtail       | CMS core          | Yes                |
 | Gunicorn      | Production server | Yes                |
 | SQLite        | Default DB        | Yes                |

+> **Tip:** Use your own database and add your desired plugins by overriding settings or mounting a custom config.
+This makes it easy to extend your Wagtail project with any third-party or custom modules you prefer.

 ## 📝 Examples